Continuing Education Activity

 This condition causes cessation or absence of menses due to a functional disorder of the hypothalamus.

 Polycystic Ovary Syndrome

 PCOS is the most common cause of amenorrhea in females with evidence of androgen excess.
 It is a common reproductive and endocrinologic disorder.
 The three main characteristics of this syndrome are hyperandrogenism, polycystic ovaries, and ovulatory dysfunction.

 Hypopituitarism, weight loss, anorexia nervosa, and isolated gonadotropin-releasing hormone (GnRH) deficiency can also cause amenorrhea.

-Constitutional delay of puberty, as well as chronic systemic disease or acute illness, can also lead to amenorrhea.
+Constitutional delay of puberty and chronic systemic disease or acute illness can also lead to amenorrhea.

 The World Health Organization (WHO) categorized amenorrhea into three groups.
 WHO group I includes females with no evidence of endogenous estrogen production, normal or low follicle-stimulating hormone (FSH) levels, normal prolactin levels, and no evidence of lesions in the hypothalamic-pituitary region.
 WHO group II includes females who can produce estrogen and have normal levels of prolactin and FSH.
 WHO group III includes females with increased serum FSH, which indicates gonadal insufficiency or failure.

 The incidence of primary amenorrhea is less than 1% in the United States.
 No variation is seen in the overall prevalence of primary amenorrhea according to the ethnic group or national origin.